Zignature Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-When you consider the protein-boosting effects of the peas, chickpeas and pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effects of the peas, chickpeas, pea protein and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Zignature is a plant-based kibble using a moderate amount of turkey, lamb and salmon meals as its main sources of animal protein, thus earning the brand 4 stars.
+Zignature Dog Food is a plant-based kibble using a moderate amount of poultry, lamb or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.